 The Strip District

 After getting some much-deserved love from Guy Fieri on Diner’s Drive-Ins and Dives, it became much harder to get a seat at Kelly O’s in the Strip District.
 But it’s worth the wait to get your hands on some of their delicious diner food, like the O.M.G Breakfast, a classic with two eggs, home fries or hash browns, and your choice of hot sausage, ham or kielbasa.
-The bright, colorful restaurant also has a North Hills location, and they’re both daily for breakfast and lunch (try the Triple D-approved halushki and fried mush with bacon) until 3:00 p.m.
+The bright, colorful restaurant also has a North Hills location, and an up-and-coming location in Warrendale.
+All locations are open daily for breakfast and lunch (try the Triple D-approved halushki and fried mush with bacon) until 3:00 p.m.

 Kelly O’s Diner (100 24th Street)